 (2) The TDSP shall not assess any fees related to Customer reinstatement in cases of a valid Customer rescission, provided the submit date of the MarkeTrak issue falls on or before the 25th day following the established First Available Switch Date (FASD) of the 814_03, Enrollment Notification Request, per the timeline specified in Protocol Section 15.1.1, Submission of a Switch Request.
 Once this time frame has expired, the gaining CR will no longer be able to submit an issue under the subtype Customer Rescission and must use the Inadvertent Gaining subtype to return the Premise.
 The gaining CR will incur all TDSP charges normally associated with the return of a Premise through that subtype.

-(3) Within two Business Days of the TDSP updating the Customer Rescission MarkeTrak issue status to Ready to Receive, the losing CR shall submit the backdated 814_16, Move In Request, to reinstate the Customer for one day beyond the original date of loss.
+(3) The losing CR shall submit the backdated 814_16, Move In Request, with the Customer Rescission indicator “CR” found in the BGN07 field, to reinstate the Customer for one day beyond the original date of loss.
 The option to reinstate the Customer for any date beyond that as outlined in Section 7.3.2.3.1, Reinstatement Date, is not applicable for rescissions received within the timelines specified in this scenario.

 (4) The rules and guidelines set forth in previous sections regarding valid/invalid reject reasons, back-dated transactions over 150 days, pending order notification and third party transactions/leapfrog scenarios shall apply to rescission-based reinstatement.